counterfactual/monorepo/ARCHITECTURE.md

 # Architecture.md

 Application-specific code is isolated in a stateless contract.
-Examples of these contracts can be seen in the repository `cf-apps`.

 The framework code lives in more places.
 We know that in case of a dispute, individual counterfactually instantiated contracts must be put on chain and their storage modified throughout the dispute.
 This storage must contain: